 What is Canal Convergence?

 As a provider of water to the Valley, it’s important for SRP to share information about the canals with the community.
-You’re sure to learn a new thing or two about how we bring water to the Valley.
+This is a great event to get up close to one of our beautiful canal spaces and learn a new thing or two about how we bring water to the Valley.

 Each year, visitors enjoy art displays throughout Scottsdale, including inspiring large-scale public art installations and interactive artworks by local and international artists, a variety of hands-on activities, live music and performances.

 Walking tours of the event will be offered for free and tend to fill up quickly!Reserve your spot today.

 Arizona Canal is the largest canal that SRP manages and it was selected as the perfect location to host Canal Convergence in 2012.
 Outside the event dates, the Arizona Canal is a popular recreational site due to its proximity to Scottsdale Fashion square, exciting bike paths leading through hidden tunnels, bridges overlooking the sparkling canal water, and permanent art installations.
 The canal connects the Valley with a safe, accessible path popular with bike riders, dog walkers, joggers and even strollers!